-This aeromagnetic anomaly is a small discrete, almost circular low, of approximately 20nT in amplitude and around 1500m in diameter and is located 20 km west of Anomaly A2 (Figure 1).
+Aeromagnetic anomaly A3 is a discrete, almost circular magnetic low, of approximately 20nT amplitude and around 1500m in diameter.
 It is possibly part of, or at least associated with, relatively subtle, WNW and NW trending positive linear anomalies that are more apparent further to the SE.
 It appears from the data that the anomaly is caused by a body with reversed remanent magnetisation.
 The depths below ground surface to the main possible sources range from 170 to 245m.